KaTai08/Kaggle_Learning/README.md

 # Git_Karina
- A file containing all projects from Karina Tai
+ A file containing all self-learning projects from Karina Tai

+This is a repository for a student in data science, please read with patience and love